-A common feature of limerence for many people is a feeling that your ordinary life has been struck by a powerful external force that has changed your perceptions, your priorities, and your ability to regulate your own emotions.
 There are lots of fairy tale representations of this phenomenon – Cupid’s arrow, potions of enchantment, True Love – that help to cement the idea of a magical or spiritual driving force for infatuation with a particular person.

-So, how much blame must LO’s bear for the development of limerence?
+So, how much blame must LOs bear for the development of limerence?
 Should flirts bear some responsibility for misleading hapless limerents?
 Is there some truth to the idea that limerents are powerless to resist a predatory LO’s powers of enchantment?
 Just how culpable are LOs in feeding the mania?

 Let’s work through some case studies to figure this out.

-1) The unknowing LO
+1. The unknowing LO

-One of the most powerful counter-arguments to the idea that LO bears some blame for the emergence of limerence, is the existence of oblivious LOs.
+One of the most powerful counter-arguments to the idea that an LO bears some blame for the emergence of limerence, is the existence of oblivious LOs.
 A good example is discussed (at possibly a little too much length, if I’m honest) in Tennov’s book.
 It involves a young man, Fred, who was studying abroad in France for a short period, and became limerent for Laura, the receptionist of the hostel in which he was staying.
 It is clear from Fred’s diary entries that the “relationship” between them was superficial, business-like, and (as he knew himself in lucid moments) nothing more than the friendly acquaintance that would be expected for someone in Laura’s position.

 This case is a clear cut example of Laura becoming an LO simply because she was there.
 Fred “needed” a limerence experience for some reason of his own, and it grew from an entirely one-sided fantasy played out in his head.
 His only explanation for the triggering of limerence was a moment of chance closeness (when helping her deal with an overfed fire), followed by a glance when paying his bill: